Are you traveling to Bali with kids?

 15. Bounce trampolining

-Book the kids in for an hour at this indoor trampoline centre, while you watch from above.
+Book the kids in for an hour at this indoor trampoline center, while you watch from above.
 They can attempt the wall climb, play dodge or jump into a foam pit.

 16. Cubby House Kids Club

 Beachwalk Mall in Kuta offers a public kids club, but so does Canggu Club.
 This Cubby House Kids Club is a very well-equipped kids club where you can drop in your kids on a casual basis.
 They will be amused with toys, painting, computer games, dress-ups – the list is endless.
 Adults can head over to the other side of the Canggu Club for a swim, gym workout, free Wi-Fi, or lunch.

 17. 10-pin bowling